ENTRY-LEVEL JOBS IN 2021

 There are two types of contracts available: temporary and indefinite contracts.

 Permanent or indefinite contracts do not have a fixed end date.
-As Dutch labor law is pretty protective, contract termination requires consent from the court, the employee insurance agency or the employee.
-TLDR: with an indefinite contract, you can't be fired immediately and can look to cancel an unjustified termination of your contract.
+As Czech labor law is pretty protective, contract termination requires consent from the court, the employee insurance agency or the employee.

-Another thing to look for is a CAO (collectieve arbeidsovereenkomst) or Collective Labor Agreement.
-Collective Labor Agreements cover work conditions and benefits and operate on a company or industry level.
+Another thing to look for is a Collective Bargaining or Collective Labor Agreement.
+Collective Labor Agreements cover work conditions and benefits and operate on a company or industry level (known as "Higher Level Collective Agreements" or "KSVS").
 It's an agreement between trade unions and 1+ employers and tends to be better than the minimum legal requirements.

 Like so many others you've decided to throw yourself into the startup ring.
 Great!
-We've got a whole article explaining the nitty-gritty details of becoming an entrepreneur in the Netherlands right here.
+Become an entrepreneur in Czechia with using College Life's Ventures toolkit!

 What it isn't

-Unlike your 3rd or 4th-year internship, an entry-level job is very concrete.
+Unlike your 3rd or 4th-year internship, entry level positions are very concrete.
 Most careers are extremely removed from any sort of theoretical knowledge.
 Expect practical, tangential applications of the theories and strategies you've learned in class.
 In the case that you're looking for an entry-level job that isn't at all related to your field of study, focus on transferable skills rather than quantifiable applications of knowledge.

 Most of the time new recruits learn by doing.
 Expect a lot of personal research and very few explicit guidelines.
 Not everything has to be perfect!
 Don't spend sleepless nights obsessing over a tiny detail, but don't resign yourself to complacency after the first week.
 In the end, the hardest part is adaptation: finding the best work/life balance that is both healthy and productive.

-If you're from the EU or EEA, you don't need a work permit or a visa to work in the Netherlands.
+If you're from the EU or EEA, you don't need a work permit or a visa to work in the Czech Republic.
 All you need is a valid passport or ID card from your home country.
 You are required to have sufficient funds to support yourself during your job search.
-Though you probably already have, you are required to register at the town hall and have a valid BSN number.
-Like for an internship, an entry-level job requires Dutch Health insurance.

 Depending on whether you're an EU citizen or not an EU citizen but a recent graduate or a whole other host of factors, the job application process begins way before you've even written your resume.
 The key to navigating the murky waters of employment and entry-level job hunting is keeping deadlines in mind and due dates on check.
 Create an excel spreadsheet tracking the responses you’ve gotten back and what stage you're at in the application process.
 Set reminders on your phone for important events and due dates…Don't miss the deadlines for applying for a work permit!
 Make sure all your legal documents aren't set to expire soon.
 If you've got foreign diplomas make sure to get them recognized.
 Organize your entry-level job application process so that it runs smoothly down the line.